Kahvedzic/Southern-Water-Corp/README.md

 <img width="1460" alt="Screenshot 2024-10-21 at 3 58 34 PM" src="https://github.com/user-attachments/assets/b125c45c-13f7-4a1a-8db8-4b77a53c80f9">

 <img width="1458" alt="Screenshot 2024-10-21 at 3 59 08 PM" src="https://github.com/user-attachments/assets/74762f2e-e187-46d9-abc1-19ea7c8c4c24">

+# Conclusion and Recommendations

+We've identified the variables displaying the largest absolute rate of change with respect to PUMP FAILURE (which variables spike the most in relation to PUMP FAILURE).
+These 3 variables showcased the strongest relationship with respect to PUMP FAILURE

+- Volumetric Flow Meter
+- Pump Efficiency
+- Horse Power